What is a high-risk pregnancy?

 Maternal and fetal medicine

 Maternal and fetal medicine, also known as perinatology, covers treatments for complications associated with a high-risk pregnancy.
-A maternal and fetal medicine can coordinate you and your baby’s care during pregnancy and delivery, as well as fetal and antenatal investigations to determine if your child is affected by a genetic syndrome or disorder.
+A maternal and fetal medicine specialist can coordinate your and your baby’s care during pregnancy and delivery, as well as fetal and antenatal investigations to determine if your child is affected by a genetic syndrome or disorder.

 Your fetal medicine specialist is trained in advanced fetal medicine scans to assess and treat potential complications with your unborn baby.
-Using ultrasound imaging (sonography), your consultant can frequently examine baby’s growth, position and wellbeing.
+Using ultrasound imaging (sonography), your consultant can frequently examine your baby’s growth, position and wellbeing.

 If you have a pre-existing medical condition, one of our fetal medicine specialists can provide counselling to create a treatment plan, reviewing any medication you are currently taking.
 Our consultants can also offer advice on how the condition could affect future pregnancies.